check-spelling/spdk/test/nvme/perf/README.md

 #### --no-preconditioning

 By default disks are preconditioned before test using fio with parameters: size=100%, loops=2, bs=1M, w=write, iodepth=32, ioengine=spdk.
-It can be skiped when this option is set.
+It can be skipped when this option is set.

 #### "--no-io-scaling"